Fire and rescue services

 Long-term visa holders residing in South Korea must apply for a re-entry permit before leaving South Korea.
 If you leave South Korea without a re-entry permit, your Alien Registration Card may be cancelled and you'll need to apply for a new long-term visa to enter.
 If you hold an A1, A2, A3 or F4 visa, you're exempt from requiring a re-entry permit.

-Further information about re-entry permits and medical examination requirements is available from the Korean Ministry of Justice.
+Further information about re-entry permits and medical examination requirements is available from the South Korean Ministry of Justice.

 You'll be fingerprinted when you arrive.